maximbaz/dotfiles/README.md

 ☑ True Color support everywhere.

-> Including kitty, neovim, tmux; ranger can even display picture previews.
+> Including kitty, kakoune, tmux; ranger can even display picture previews.

 ☑ Almost instant terminal startup.

-> And yet it is empowered with tmux, antigen, prezto and other plugins.
+> And yet it is empowered with antigen, prezto and other plugins.

-☑ Automatically start tmux in every terminal window:
+☑ Automatically start tmux on the remote hosts.

-- On local host, every terminal starts in its own tmux session.
-  > This allows running multiple independent tmux windows in every terminal window.
-- On remote host, every connection joins the same single tmux session
-  > This makes it easy to reconnect after a network failure, your work stays as you left it.
+- Every connection joins the same single tmux session, allowing to easily reconnect after a network failure, your work stays as you left it.
-- Speed-up terminal startup by ensuring that there always is an alive tmux session.
-  > It takes tmux much longer to start the first session than to start every consequent one.

 ☑ More secure gpg and ssh configuration.